Who should apply?

 The following elements are requirements to be considered for admission into the program:

-- Bachelor's or graduate degree with a 2.75 GPA or higher from a regionally and nationally accredited U.S. college or university or an international equivalent.
+- Bachelor's or graduate degree with a qualifying GPA of 2.5 or higher from a regionally and nationally accredited U.S. college or university or an international equivalent.

 - Successful completion of two semesters each of college-level Biology and Chemistry and one semester of Mathematics.

 - Minimum of three (3) months or 500 hours of hands-on experience, as described below is required prior to the start of the first semester.

-- Applicants who desire a future as a Laboratory Animal technologist are strongly encouraged to have full-time experience/employment during the two (2) years of the program to be eligible for LAT and LATG certification through American Association of Laboratory Animal Science (AALAS).
+- Applicants who desire a future as a Laboratory Animal technologist are strongly encouraged to continue a full-time experience/employment during the two (2) years of the program to be eligible for LAT and LATG certification through American Association of Laboratory Animal Science (AALAS).

-- Three letters of reference, one of which must verify the minimum hands-on animal experience requirement.
+- Two letters of Recommendation, one of which must verify the minimum hands-on animal experience requirement.

 - Personal statement outlining the applicant's academic and professional goals.

 - Computer and computer services with various specifications.